 Central Highlands.
 Today you have the option of either spending the whole day in Inverness or of continuing your journey in the morning by train to Pitlochry in the heart of the Central Highlands.

 Enjoy the beauty of a world of mountains, waterfalls and lochs.
 Experience a scenic walk on Ben Vrackie mountain, or along the picturesque River Tummel to Killiecrankie, or the outlook from Queen’s View.
 Visit the imposing ducal seat, Blair Castle and its grounds, and the famous salmon ladder.
 A special recommendation is a visit to Scotland’s smallest distillery.

 Day 13 By rail to Edinburgh, airport transfer, departure or next tour programme.

-weekly from Sunday 4th March to Sunday 25th November 2017, further departures on request, including throughout the winter.
+Weekly from Sunday 1st of March to Sunday 22nd of November 2020, further departures on request, including throughout the winter.

 WOULD YOU LIKE TO TOUR FOR MORE THAN 13 DAYS?

 You can readily combine this self-guided railway tour with our other tours:

 • “Western Highlands – in the Footsteps of Rob Roy” – our classic tour